Prof. Sévane GARIBIAN

 CH-1211 Genève 4

-Her work focuses mainly on the forms, meanings and functions of law in relation to State-sponsored crimes, and explores plural justice mechanisms (traditional / alternative, judicial / extrajudicial).
+Her work focuses mainly on the forms, meanings and functions of law in relation to State-sponsored crimes, and explores plural justice mechanisms (traditional / alternative, judicial / extrajudicial, international / national).
 During her doctoral research, she studied the connection between the right to punish and the State in a particular configuration: that which emerges in the shift from a protective State to a criminal State.
 Later, she became interested in the relationship between law, history, science, memory and truth in the legal treatment of contemporary mass crimes and of their traces and legacies, their denial and their memorialization.
 In this research project, she questions the right to truth, the State obligation to investigate associated with it and the obstacles to their implementation in situations of mass crimes impunity.
-She also initiates work on the legal status of human remains and the rights of the dead.
+She also initiates work on the legal status of human remains and the law of the dead.